geopython/diving-into-pygeoapi/workshop/content/docs/publish/ogcfeat.md

     - QGIS facilitates to set page size (request is split in multiple requests)
         - for points you can easily set it to 2500
         - for some polygons with high density, 100 can already be slow
-    - Press `Ok` to save the connection and return to the previous screen
+    - Press `OK` to save the connection and return to the previous screen
     - Now click the `Connect` button to retireve the collections of the service

     ![Collection list](img/collection-list.png){ width=50% }